awslabs/aws-iot-device-client/README.md

   is installed.
 * The Device Client tests require that [googletest](https://github.com/google/googletest) is installed.

+Options (These options can be passed to :
+* BUILD_SDK: This CMake flag is set to `ON` by default, which will enable CMake to pull and build the aws-iot-device-sdk-cpp-v2
+* BUILD_TEST_DEPS: This CMake flag is set to `ON` by default, will enable CMake to pull and build googletest

 Use the following `cmake` commands to build the AWS IoT Device Client with already existing and installed dependencies.
 These commands should be run with `aws-iot-device-client` (the contents of this repository) in a folder called `aws-iot-device-client` in your current working directory